 The Journal of Southern History is a quarterly devoted to the history of the American south, broadly conceived.
 It was founded 1935 and came to Rice in 1959.
 The journal publishes refereed articles and solicited book reviews on all aspects of southern history and is unrestricted as to chronological period, methodology, and southern historical topic.
 Contributors to the journal include almost everyone who is doing, or has done, significant work in the field of southern history.
 Since 2013 its editor is Randal Hall, associate professor of History at Rice.
 Hall succeeded editor emeritus John Boles, William P. Hobby Professor of History at Rice, who gave thirty years of distinguished service to this internationally prestigious journal.

-The Journal of Transnational Asian Studies envisions Asia in transnational time and space.
+Transnational Asia envisions Asia in transnational time and space.
 Interdisciplinary, transhistorical, and trans-spatial in approach, it publishes scholarship that challenges traditional understandings of Asia by moving beyond the confines of area studies and a nation-state focus, and by capturing emergent forms of Asia-related, Asia-inspired, and Asia-driven themes and sites of inquiry in the world today.
 All main articles are peer-reviewed.
 Founded in 2015 and published by Rice University, the founder-editor is Sonia Ryang, T.T. and W.F.
-Chao Professor of Asian Studies and the co-editor is Richard J. Smith, George and Nancy Rupp Professor of Humanities and Professor of History.
+Chao Professor of Asian Studies and the co-editor is Richard J. Smith, George and Nancy Rupp Professor Emeritus of Humanities and Professor of History.
 Both are Rice faculty.

 Magic, Ritual, and Witchcraft